Wayside’s Commitment to Diversity, Equity & Inclusion (DEI)

 Our DEI Guiding Principles

-By Guimel DeCarvalho, Director of People & Culture and Chief Diversity Officer
+By Guimel DeCarvalho, Vice President of People & Culture and Chief Diversity Officer

-Wayside is objectively one of the most committed to diversity and inclusion organizations in our field.
-In fact Wayside ranks in the 88th percentile of agencies nationally in staff satisfaction with our commitment to diversity.
-However, there is no easy solution to ensuring equity in the workplace, and we have started the hard work of shaping our organization into a committed leader for Diversity, Equity, and Inclusion (DEI).
+Wayside is one of the most committed DEI organizations in the Human Services field.
+In fact, Wayside ranks in the 88 percent of agencies nationally in staff satisfaction with our commitment to diversity.
+However, there is no easy solution to ensuring equity in the workplace which is why we started the hard work of shaping our organization into a nonprofit leader of DEI.

 Wayside’s Statement of Gender Inclusivity